Soawii/Procedural-Animation/README.md

 # Procedural Animation
-Different examples of procedural animation using SFML, using a spine and joints connected to it.
+Different examples of procedural animation with SFML, using a spine and joints connected to it.

 # Example
 ![](https://i.imgur.com/AnJdTAf.gif)